toby1984/javr/README.md

 ## What's this ?

 A crude attempt at an editor & assembler/disassembler for Atmel microcontrollers (although not for the tiny ones)... very much a work in progress.

-Basic assembly/disassembly works properly (verified by comparing generated disassembly with avr-objdump output and disassembling and re-compiling large amounts of data that cover every possible opcode).
+Assembly/disassembly works pretty good now (verified by dog fooding and comparing generated disassembly with avr-objdump output and disassembling and re-compiling large amounts of data that cover every possible opcode).
-Not all preprocessor / assembler directives are implemented yet and the editor is still quite crude (supports background compilation,disassemble,save,load,searching back & forth (using CTRL-k,CTRL-k CTRL-b) and navigating to a specific line number (CTRL-g) nothing else is implemented.
-I intend to add a rename refactoring, hyperlinking and some other goodies soon though...
+Not all preprocessor / assembler directives are implemented yet and the editor is still quite crude (supports background compilation,disassemble,save,load,searching back & forth (using CTRL-k,CTRL-k CTRL-b) and navigating to a specific line number (CTRL-g)/your last edit as well as CTRL-clicking on identifiers to jump to their definition.
+I intend to add a rename refactoring and more goodies though (auto-indent and block editing are sorely needed as well as support for multi-line macros...)

 <img src="https://raw.githubusercontent.com/toby1984/javr/master/screenshot.png" width="640" height="480" />